rajeshd2091/kubernetesmyths/docs/workload_myths/DaemonSet_always_schedule_pods_on_all_nodes.md

-# Myth 2: DaemonSet always schedule pods on all nodes.
+# Myth: DaemonSet always schedule pods on all nodes.
 Expect DaemonSet to Run on Every Node?
 Not So Fast!
 Many assume that a DaemonSet automatically schedules a Pod on every node in the cluster.
 While this is generally true, there are several cases where DaemonSet does not schedule Pods on all nodes.

 ### Why This Myth Exists?